On Parametric Linear System Solving: Introduction

-Parametric linear systems (PLS) arise in many contexts, for instance in the analysis of the stability of equilibria in dynamical systems models such as occur in mathematical biology and other areas.
+Parametric Linear Systems (PLS) arise in many contexts, for instance in the analysis of the stability of equilibria in dynamical systems models such as occur in mathematical biology and other areas.
 Understanding the different potential kinds of dynamical behavior can be important for model selection as well as analysis.
-Another important area of interest is the role of parametric linear systems in dealing with the stability of the equilibria of parametric autonomous system of ordinary differential equations (see~\cite{Sit1992} and~\cite{Goldman1987}).
+Another important area of interest is the role of parametric linear systems in dealing with the stability of the equilibria of parametric autonomous systems of ordinary differential equations (see~\citep{Sit92} and~\citep{Gol87}).
 One particularly famous example is the Lotka-Volterra system which arises naturally from predator-prey equations.
-See also~\cite{SavageauVoitIrvine1987a} and~\cite{SavageauVoitIrvine1987b}.
-Other examples of the use of parametric linear system from science and engineering includes their application in computing the characteristic solutions for differential equations~\cite{DautrayLions1988}, dealing with colored Petri nets~\cite{Jensen1996} and in operations research and engineering~\cite{DessombzThouverezLaineJezequel2001},~\cite{Kolev2002},~\cite{MuhannaMullen2001},~\cite{WinkelsMeika1984}.
-Some problems in robotics~\cite{Buchberger1985} and certain modelling problems in mathematical biology, see e.g.~\cite{WahlBettiDickPattenden2019}, also can benefit from the ability to effectively solve PLS.
+See also~\citep{SavVoi87a} and~\citep{SavVoi87b}.
+Other examples of the use of parametric linear system from science and engineering include their application in computing the characteristic solutions for differential equations~\citep{DauLio88}, dealing with colored Petri nets~\citep{Jen97} and in operations research and engineering~\citep{DesTho01}, \citep{Kol02}, \citep{MuhMul01}, \citep{WinMei84}.
+Some problems in robotics \citep{Buc88} and certain modelling problems in mathematical biology, see e.g., \citep{WahBet19}, also can benefit from the ability to effectively solve parametric linear systems.

-After some discussion of prior comprehensive solving work in Section 2, we proceed with formal problem and solution definitions for parametric linear systems (PLS) in section 3.
-Our primary tool for solving these is by way of \emph{comprehensive triangular Smith normal form (CTSNF)}, which is introduced in section 4.
-The following section reduces PLS to CTSNF and section 6 describes the solution of CTSNF problems for the case of up to three parameters.
+After some discussion of prior comprehensive solving work in Section~\ref{sec:prevwork}, we proceed with formal problem and solution definitions for parametric linear systems in Section \ref{sec:defs}.
+Our primary tool for solving these is by way of \emph{Comprehensive Triangular Smith Normal Form (CTSNF)}, which is introduced in Section \ref{sec:pls2snf}, where we also reduce PLS to CTSNF.
+Section \ref{sec:solve} describes the solution of CTSNF problems for the case of up to three parameters.

 An application that seems at first to be of only theoretical interest is the computation of the \emph{matrix logarithm}, or indeed any of several other matrix functions such as matrix square root.
 We briefly discuss this example in more detail with a pair of small matrices in Section~\ref{sec:matrixlogarithm}.
-We also give other examples in section 7.
+We also give other examples in Section~\ref{sec:nfeigs}.